mj-01/realtime-collaborative-app/backend/README.md

 # Backend API

-FastAPI backend application for the monorepo.
+FastAPI backend application for the realtime-collaborative-app.

 ## Setup